Geant4/geant4/examples/extended/parameterisations/Par04/training/README.md

 This repository contains the set of scripts used to train, generate and validate the generative model used in this example.

+- root2h5.py: translation of ROOT file with showers to h5 files.
 - core/constants.py: defines the set of common variables.
 - core/model.py: defines the VAE model class and a handler to construct the model.
 - utils/preprocess.py: defines the data loading and preprocessing functions.